Historic Sites of Manitoba: Misericordia General Hospital (20 Sherbrook Street, Winnipeg)

 “Misericordia’s new urgent care facility expected to be busy,” Winnipeg Free Press, 16 December 1998, page 6.

-We thank Doug Chivers and George Penner for providing additional information used here.
+We thank Doug Chivers, George Penner, Holly Thorne, and Nathan Kramer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.